NU-MGEN/hackathon-rules/Rules.md

 ## The spirit of the competition

 Remember that hackathons are like marathons.
 Some people go to compete but most people take part to better themselves and have fun.
 Whatever the reason is you're at a hackathon, make sure you're upholding the [hacker spirit](https://medium.com/@tfogo/the-spirit-of-hackathons-a0d81a65060a#.6cx5ac9t8) by collaborating with other teams, helping beginners, and having fun.

 ## The rules of the competition

+Note -For 2023 the theme is Generative AI You are free to use any libraries and Generative AI APIs

 1. Max 5 Members per team.
 2. Teams should be made up exclusively of MGEN students who are not organizers, volunteers, judges, sponsors, or in any other privileged position at the event.